• Skip to primary navigation

 Up close of a pumpkin egg tart

-Kitchen Tools For This Recipe
+Kitchen Tools

 • Kitchen Scale: for the best results, you should use a kitchen scale!
 Measuring flour using measuring cups can vary widely depending on the way you scoop the flour and if there are any air pockets in your flour.
 The most precise way to measure these ingredients is with a kitchen scale.

 • Stand Mixer: the first dough will be pretty sticky when you first start to work the dough together.
-You will need a stand mixer in order for the dough to come together.
+You will need a stand mixer for the dough to come together.
 Alternatively, you can use your hands to mix with a pastry cutter but it may be difficult to work with because it is so sticky.

 • Rolling Pin: you will need a rolling pin to roll out the pastry dough.